mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `git push`

 #### Rebasing and merging different branches
-* Combine changes made on two distinct branches.
-For example, a developer would merge when they want to combine changes from a feature branch into the main branch for deployment <br />
+* Combine changes made on two distinct branches - merge to combine changes from a feature branch into the main branch for deployment <br />
 `git merge`
 * Merge remote changes to master to local branch - this is a safe non-destructive operation that will not change existing branches in any way but can lead to a more complicated project history <br />
 `git checkout local-branch` <br /> `git merge master`
-* Incorporate all of the new commits in remote master to to local branch.
-This re-writes project history so its perfectly linear, but you can’t see when upstream changes were incorporated into the feature <br />
+* Incorporate all of the new commits in remote master to to local branch - this re-writes project history so its perfectly linear <br />
 `git checkout feature` <br /> `git rebase master`
 * Overide and push rebased branch that conflicts with the remote master branch <br />
 `git push --force`